manpagez: man pages & more

 end users expect these refs to stay unmoved unless they initiate a

 fetch.
-With prefetch task, however, the objects necessary to complete
+However, with the prefetch task, the objects necessary to

-a later real fetch would already be obtained, so the real fetch would
+complete a later real fetch would already be obtained, making the

-go faster.
-In the ideal case, it will just become an update to a
+real fetch faster.
+In the ideal case, it will just become an update

 gc